-Although Intuiface Composer and Player do not run natively on the Mac, there are two ways to use a Mac and Intuiface together:
+Although Intuiface Composer requires the Windows operating system and the in-venue Player does not support macOS, there are a couple of options for using a Mac and Intuiface together:

-Regardless of the virtual machine platform you choose, we suggest allotting at least 3.5GB of RAM and a good percentage of the CPU core to the virtual machine.
+Regardless of the virtual machine solution you choose, we suggest allotting at least 3.5GB of RAM and a good percentage of the CPU core to the virtual machine.

 - The above virtual machine references are not formal endorsements.
 They are simply popular options listed for your convenience.

-- In our experience, touch-enabled displays connected to the Mac can be accessed by the Windows OS via virtualization software
+- In our experience, touch-enabled displays connected to the Mac can be accessed by the Windows OS through virtualization software

 If, when adding a custom-built interface asset, you encounter the error “Error reading interface Asset… Unexpected Error”, follow these steps